-“It gets complicated when it’s a second or subsequent marriage, and they’re each bringing additional beneficiaries, for example, children or elderly parents, to the relationship,” says Deborah Lauer, Planning and Life Events Specialist with Wells Fargo Advisors estate planning group.
+“It gets complicated when it’s a second or subsequent marriage, and they’re each bringing additional beneficiaries, for example, children or elderly parents, to the relationship,” says Deborah Lauer, Planning and Life Events Specialist with Wells Fargo Advisors.
 “They need to be concerned that everybody is taken care of.”

 These five do’s and don’ts will help you make sure the wealth transfer plan for your blended family meets your goals and needs.